Bucha massacre: Censorship in Russia

 Russian journalist Ilya Krasilshchik, former publisher of the independent news site Meduza, was charged under Russia's 2022 war censorship laws for condemning the Russian military for the Bucha massacre.
 In June 2023, he was sentenced in absentia to 8 years in prison.

 Russian television presenter and singer Maxim Galkin accused the Russian authorities of hypocrisy and lies regarding war crimes committed by Russian soldiers in Bucha.

 On 9 December 2022, a Moscow court sentenced Russian opposition politician Ilya Yashin to eight years and six months imprisonment for his statements about the circumstances of the killings in Bucha, on charges of "spreading false information" about the armed forces.
 Yashin condemned the killings and said that Russian forces in Ukraine were responsible for the massacre.
-His punishment was the harshest given under the new laws that criminalize spreading "false" information about the armed forces.
+His punishment was the harshest given under the new laws that criminalise spreading "false" information about the armed forces.

 Russian authorities opened a criminal case against Russian-American journalist Masha Gessen on charges of spreading "false information" about the Russian army's actions in Ukraine.
 Gessen was accused of spreading "false information" after talking about the Bucha massacre during an interview with Russian journalist Yury Dud.

 On 6 March 2024, Russian journalist Roman Ivanov was sentenced to 7 years in prison for social media posts about the Bucha massacre and other war crimes of the Russian army.
 In April 2024, Forbes Russia journalist Sergey Mingazov was arrested for "reposting a publication about the events in Bucha" on Telegram.

 On 5 June 2024, the Ostankinsky District Court sentenced Russian streamer Anna Bazhutova to five and a half years in prison on charges of spreading "false information" about the Russian military.
 Bazhutova made a live stream on Twitch that included testimonies of the massacre and residents back in April 2022.